krishaamer/green-filter-research/research/literature/sustainability.md

 # Design for Sustainability {#design-for-sustainability}

+AI can help us make sense of the vast amounts of sustainability data generated daily..

-“Sustainability starts in the design process, and AI can help” https://www.technologyreview.com/2022/01/19/1043819/sustainability-starts-in-the-design-process-and-ai-can-help/ https://medium.com/ideas-at-igenius/lets-talk-about-sustainable-ai-d4ae4650493e https://www.sciencedirect.com/science/article/abs/pii/S0040162522006734
+“Sustainability starts in the design process, and AI can help” - https://www.technologyreview.com/2022/01/19/1043819/sustainability-starts-in-the-design-process-and-ai-can-help/ - https://medium.com/ideas-at-igenius/lets-talk-about-sustainable-ai-d4ae4650493e - Gupta et al. (2023)

 “Carbon pricing is not there to punish people.